-The Secondary Air Control is located below the appliance door.
+The Secondary Air Control is located below the appliance door, under the ashlip.
 This control is used to adjust the amount of 'Cleanburn' combustion air injected into the burning flames.
 Push air control in to reduce and pull to increase the flow of air.